RejoicexEmpire/AI_Bus_Travel_Assistant/README.md

 # License

-This project was developed as part of a university software engineering course at Texas A&M University–San Antonio.
+This project was developed as part of a university AI course at Texas A&M University–San Antonio.